stratdev3/SimpleW/documentation/simplew/docs/reference/basicauthmodule.md

 # BasicAuthModule

-The `BasicAuthModule` is used to setup Basic Authentication.
+The `BasicAuthModule` is used to set up Basic Authentication.
-This module setup a middleware but even it is called multiples times to setup differents prefix, there will be only one iteration on the pipeline : the configuration of all prefixes and users is stored in a global registry shared between all `SimpleWServer` instances.
+This module sets up a middleware, but even if it is called multiple times to set up different prefixes, there will be only one iteration on the pipeline: the configuration of all prefixes and users is stored in a global registry shared between all `SimpleWServer` instances.

 ## Definition